 A relative positioned element is positioned relative to its normal position.

-In relative positioning the box's position is calculated according to the normal flow.
-Then the box is offset from this position according to the properties
+In the relative positioning scheme the element's box position is calculated according to the normal flow.
+Then the box is shifted from this normal position according to the properties —

-An absolute position element is positioned relative to the first parent element that has a position other than static.
+An absolutely positioned element is positioned relative to the first parent element that has a position other than static.
 If no such element is found, it will be positioned on a page relative to the 'top-left' corner of the browser window.
 The box's offsets further can be specified using one or more of the properties

-Absolutely positioned boxes are taken out of the normal flow and have no impact on the layout of later siblings.
+Absolutely positioned elements are taken out of the normal flow entirely and thus take up no space when placing sibling elements.
 However, it can overlap other elements depending on the

-z-index value.
-Also, though absolutely positioned boxes have margins, they do not collapse with any other margins.
+z-index property value.
+Also, an absolutely positioned element can have margins, and they do not collapse with any other margins.

 Fixed positioning is a subcategory of absolute positioning.

-The only difference is, a fixed positioned box is fixed with respect to the browser's viewport and does not move when scrolled.
+The only difference is, a fixed positioned element is fixed with respect to the browser's viewport and does not move when scrolled.